Open Closed Principle in Java | SOLID Principles

 Open for extension

-Open for extension simply means extend the existing behaviour.
-We should design our classes in such a way so that behaviour or feature can be extended as the new requirement comes.
+Open for extension means that a class’s behavior can be extended without modifying its existing code.
+We should design our classes in such a way that new features or behaviors can be added as requirements evolve, promoting flexibility and maintainability

 How we can extend the functionality

-1. By using inheritance. we create a superclass and for the different implementation we create it’s child classes which extends the functionality of a superclass.
+1. By using inheritance, we create a superclass that defines common behavior, and for different implementations, we create child classes that extend and customize the functionality of the superclass.

 Closed for modification